 Unlike Chomsky's 'Green ideas sleep furiously,' the example above has clauses that do make sense on their own, but not together, for lack of logical connections.
 Dialectical sentence analysis examines the synthetic sense we, thinkers, make of word mosaics and how they clump together into larger chunks of meaning.
-Our minds look for some connection between ideas (by resemblance, or contiguity, or cause/effect, or by all three associations) in order to 'see' the 'whole' pattern.
+Our minds look for some connection between ideas (by resemblance, or contiguity, or cause/ effect, or by all three associations) in order to 'see' the 'whole' pattern.
 G-nalysis focuses on the logic of these connections between words and groups of words in the sentence mosaic, because it is that which determines their grammatical functions.

-A couple examples of structural ambiguity, and how G-nalysis deals with it:
+Structural Ambiguity, and how G-nalysis deals with it: